goDoCer/imperial-computing-materials-downloader/README.md

 4. Run ```pip3 install -r requirements.txt```
 5. Check your chrome version by clicking [here](chrome://version/) or typing "chrome://version/" into Google Chrome.
 6. Download a chromedriver for your machine and chrome version from [here](https://chromedriver.chromium.org/downloads) and add it to the lib folder (Make sure to delete any existing chromedrivers that might be there).
-7. Run the command ```python3 materials-downloader.py -s <your_shortcode> -p <your_password> -l <location>``` to set your credentials and the relative path of the location where you want to store the downloads.
+7. Run the command ```python3 materials-downloader.py -s <your_shortcode> -p <your_password> -d <directory>``` to set your credentials and the relative path of the location where you want to store the downloads.
 You just have to do this once and can use the same command if your shortcode/password has been changed.

 ## Optional Flags